byarbrough/obsidian-para/README.md

 ### Migrate to PARA

 1. Create a folder in `4.
 Archives` with today's date.
-Then move *all* of your existing folders as is with the same existing hierarchy (remember it's not deleted 😉).
+Then move all of your existing folders as is with the same existing hierarchy (remember it's not deleted)
-2. Create one folder for each of your current projects you're working on in `1.
-Projects` (remember only one sub-folder to stay four levels deep).
+2. Create one folder for each of your current projects you’re working on in `1.
+Projects` (remember only one sub-folder to stay four levels deep)
 3. Create a goal for each of those Projects.
 If you cannot come up with a goal for it right now, then consider if it should really be under `2.
-Areas`.
+Areas`
-4. If you already know some of your `Areas`, you can create the folders, but try not to have too many empty folders.
+4. If you already know some of your `2.
+Areas`, you can create the folders, but try not to have too many empty folders
 5. Do not create any folders in `3.
 Resources`, yet.
+As you read or discover things, create a sub-folder and add notes.

 Each time you go into `4.
 Archives` to take one of the "old" notes or files, you then move it to the right spot in the new taxonomy.
 Doing it this way will highlight the most used notes, and what's left behind can stay in Archive until it's finally used (or not).